buildbot/buildbot/master/docs/developer/www-base-app.rst

 * `d3 <https://www.npmjs.com/package/d3>`_
 * `jQuery <https://www.npmjs.com/package/jquery>`_

-For exact versions of these dependencies available, check ``www/base/package.json``.
+For the exact versions of these dependencies, check :src:`www/base/package.json`.

 Extensibility
 ~~~~~~~~~~~~~

-Buildbot UI is designed for extensibility.
+The Buildbot UI is designed for extensibility.
-The base application should be pretty minimal, and only include very basic status pages.
+The base application should be pretty minimal and only include very basic status pages.
-Base application cannot be disabled so any page not absolutely necessary should be put in plugins.
+The base application cannot be disabled, so any page that's not absolutely necessary should be put in plugins.
 You can also completely replace the default application by another application more suitable to your needs.

-Some Web plugins are maintained inside buildbot's git repository, but this is not required in order for a plugin to work.
+Some Web plugins are maintained inside Buildbot's git repository, but this is not required in order for a plugin to work.
 Unofficial plugins are possible and encouraged.

 Typical plugin source code layout is: